Nitrokey/nitrokey-start-firmware/doc/development.rst

 There is "gcc-arm-embedded" project.
 See: https://launchpad.net/gcc-arm-embedded/

-It is based on GCC 4.7 (as of October, 2013).
+It is based on GCC 4.8 (as of December, 2013).
 We are using "-O3 -Os" for compiler option.